gkovacs/cantodict-kindle-mobi/readme.md

 ## About (technical)

 Note that only e-ink kindles support adding external dictionaries.
-If you want to use this on an Andoid device, you can do so by replacing an existing dictionary - ie, if you want to replace the built-in chinese-english dictionary follow [the following instructions](https://www.mobileread.com/forums/showthread.php?t=245121):
+If you want to use this on an Andoid device, you can do so by replacing an existing dictionary - ie, if you want to replace the built-in Chinese-English dictionary, replace `/sdcard/Android/data/com.amazon.kindle/files/B00AZOHEGE/B00AZOHEGE_EBOK.prc` with the dowloaded mobi file.
+More detailed instructions are as follows [(source)](https://www.mobileread.com/forums/showthread.php?t=245121).

 ```
 Open any book (no matter which) and request a definition in a language that you won't use (Deutsche for example).
 The Kindle app will start to download that dictionary; wait the download is completed and exit from the app (use task manager to kill the app to make sure).